The Ultimate Harry Potter Guide to Edinburgh

 1 Princes St, Edinburgh EH2 2EQ

 The Balmoral is the pinnacle of luxury in Edinburgh and highlights JK Rowling’s rags to riches story.
-While she started her writing in the humble surroundings of the Edinburgh's cafés, she completed the last scenes of her final book in one of the hotel's grandest suites, Room 552.
+While she initially undertook her writing in the humble surroundings of the Edinburgh's cafés, she completed the last scenes of her final book, Harry Potter and the Deathly Hallows in one of the hotel's grandest suites, Room 552.

 The Dark Lord Resurrection